eartvit/mlasp-on-ocp/README.md

 The implementation of the datascience/machine learning related aspects are covered using [Open Data Hub](https://opendatahub.io)(ODH), and [Red Hat OpenShift DataScience](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science)(RHODS) operators running on top of the Red Hat Openshift platform.
 ODH is the upstream version of RedHat's RHODS operator and service.

 *Note: Today the model serving service from ODH/RHODS (model mesh serving) accepts OpenVINO and/or ONNX compatible models.
 ONNX models have limited support (for now) for XGBoost based models, therefore the RHODS version of the ML model is using Tensorflow.
 For ODH, either provided examples (XGBoost and Tensorflow based models) can be used, however for simplicity reasons for the ODH version we only provide the full code for the XGBoost version approach.
 RHODS version full code is available and is using Tensorflow.
 Updates shall be provided for RHODS as soon as XGBoost models will be fully supported by ONNX and model mesh server.*
+*Additionally, for the RHODS version, there is the option to use parallelization for model training with the help of a [ray](https://ray.io) cluster.
+As a result, two versions of the model training notebooks are provided, as well as instructions for setup a ray cluster using the ray operator.*

 ## Foreword